 Q9.
 What is the need for a system of control and coordination in an organism?

 Ans: The maintenance of the body functions in response to changes in the body by working together of various integrated body systems is known as coordination.
 All the movements that occur in response to stimuli are carefully coordinated and controlled.

-In animals, the control and coordination movements are provided by nervous and muscular systems.
+In animals, the control and coordination movements are provided by the y nervous and muscular systems.
 The nervous system sends messages to and away from the brain.
 The spinal cord plays an important role in the relay of messages.

 In the absence of this system of control and coordination, our body will not be able to function properly.
 For example, when we accidentally touch a hot utensil, we immediately withdraw our hand.
-In the absence of nerve transmission, we will not withdraw our hand and may get burnt.
+In the absence of nerve transmission, we will not withdraw our hands and may get burnt.

 Q10.
 How are involuntary actions and reflex actions different from each other?

 Ans: Involuntary actions cannot be consciously controlled.
 For example, we cannot consciously control the movement of food in the alimentary canal.
 These actions are however directly under the control of the brain.